Channaiah Odeyar

 Channaiah Odeyar (died on 19 November 2007) was a former Lok Sabha Member of Parliament from Davangere in Karnataka, India.
 Mr Odeyar was a member of the eighth, ninth and tenth Lok Sabha from 1984 to 1996, representing Davangere Parliamentary constituency in Karnataka.

 Personal life

-Mr Odeyar belongs to Kuruba Gowda (Odeyar) community.
-He was born in Bilichodu village of Jagalur taluk in davanagere district.
+Mr Odeyar belongs to Kuruba (Odeyar) community.
+He was born in Bilichodu village of Jagalur taluk in Davanagere district.
 He was survived by wife, three sons and a daughter.